BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - **Dunlending Commander** `PASSIVE`

-Whilst alive on the battlefield, if you win the Priority roll and give Priority to your opponent, then friendly Dunlending Warrior models within 6" of General Targg may re-roll To Wound rolls of a natural 1 when making Strikes, until the end of the turn.
+Whilst General Targg is alive and on the battlefield, if you win the roll to choose who has Priority, and choose to give Priority to your opponent, then until the end of the turn friendly Dunland Warrior models within 6" of General Targg may re-roll To Wound Rolls of a natural 1 when making Strikes.

 </div>